vporton/zk-ideas/README.md

 ## Un-ZK

 I call Un-ZK a ZK action (e.g. a ZK-transfer or a contract call with ZK of who called it) with the ability to recover who did the call and call data (e.g. contract call data or whose money are transferred to whom).

+Use cases: A donor may later reveal his/her identity to get fame.
+A spy may do some act and reveal his identity after going to another country.
+A husband may reveal to his wife that he made some event to happen only after having found her adultery.

 It can be done this way: